Kandal province: Climate

 The province has a warm and humid tropical climate.
 The monsoon season normally begins in May and runs through October, while the rest of the year is the dry season.
 The warmest period of the year occurs between March and May, while the coolest period is from November through March.

 Economy

 Kandal province serves as an economic belt of the capital Phnom Penh.
 Farming and fishing are the two main industries of the province.
 Major products include palm oil, peanuts, rice, and pepper.
 In addition to farming and fishing, the province also supports thriving cottage industries that specialize in wood carving, silk, and handicrafts.

 Many garment factories are located in Kandal province, which hires more than 500,000 workers.

+Demography

+Along National Road #6 to the border with Kampong Cham, one can find the Cham Muslims community there.
+They are a community with a mediocre economy.
+Most of them are now more fluent in Khmer language, the national and majority language of Cambodia.
+The ethnic majority in this province is Khmer people.
+The Cham people historically before the Democratic Kampuchea period probably comprised 8–12% of the population of Kandal province, but now they have mixed with the majority Khmer people and embraced Theravada Buddhism, currently the population is around 4%.
+Other ethnic minorities are Vietnamese Cambodians who mostly live in Kandal, Phnom Penh, and Kampong Cham, as well as Chinese Cambodians who also live around Kandal and other several provinces.
+The latter two ethnic groups make up about 2% of the population of Kandal province.

 Administrative divisions

-The province is subdivided into 10 districts and 1 municipality.
+The province is subdivided into 10 districts and 3 cities.
 The districts are further subdivided into 146 communes (khum) and 1087 villages.